6km’s of rugged city walls among the best preserved in the Ancient World, Prehistoric Cave Paintings and Bird Watchers’ Paradise.

 The base for activities around the lake is the village of Kapikiri, built amongst the ruins of the ancient Carian port town of Heraclaea.
 From the castle and the Carian rock tombs at the waters edge to the ancient city walls and watch towers that march up the slopes of Latmos, the ancient and many cultured pedigree of Kapikiri is impossible to avoid.

 Tours of Lake Bafa can be organised in a number of ways with the basic package being of five night and four days with days added as desired.
 You can stay as long as you like!
 Accommodation is at the lakeside Selenes Pension which offers comfortable, rustic lodging in rooms or chalets all with en suite facilities.
-The hospitality and warmth of this family run establishment simply can’t be faulted, which is why we have chosen Selenes for our exclusive, lakeside retreat on “the other side” of Bodrum.
+The hospitality and warmth of this family run establishment simply can’t be faulted, which is why we have chosen Selenes for our exclusive, lakeside retreat.

 Listed activities not included in the basic itinerary incur a moderate extra fee which is assessed on the basis of boat, vehicle or guide, not on the basis of individuals participating.